-Prometheus, however, is but a mask, a mask of Apollinian appearance for Dionysus-- and a very strange mask indeed for those who conceive of Dionysus only as the god of destruction, without his Apollinian counterpart.
+for those who conceive of Dionysus only as the god of destruction, without his Apollinian counterpart.
 The gifts that Prometheus brings, as we may have guessed, are none other than the gifts of the dream-interpreter, Apollo.
-Indeed, in Twilight of the Idols.
-Nietzsche compares Dion-47. ysian suffering with the pain of childbirth.
+Indeed, in Twilight of the Idols, Nietzsche compares Dionysian suffering with the pain of childbirth.
 Thus, as a god, Prometheus' sacrilege is the opposite of man's, for he becomes like the world creator Brahma, who, as Wagner liked to say, must suffer for having brought the universal into 48. particularity.